Zhu Zuxiang

 Zhu Zuxiang (朱祖祥; a.k.a.
 Chu T.S. by Wade-Giles; 5 October 1916 – 18 November 1996) was a Chinese soil scientist and politician.
 He is considered as the founder of modern soil chemistry in China.

 Life

 Zhu was born in Cixi City (current Yuyao), Zhejiang on 5 October 1916.
 In 1934, Zhu graduated from Ningbo Xiaoshi Middle School.
 In 1938, Zhu graduated from the School of Agricultural Sciences of Zhejiang University.
 In 1946, Zhu earned MSc from Michigan State University (MSU), United States.
 In 1948, Zhu obtained PhD from MSU.

-1948, Zhu went back to China and joined the faculty of Zhejiang University.
-Zhe was a professo] and later the Dean of the School of Agricultural Sciences of Zhejiang University.
+In 1948, Zhu went back to China and joined the faculty of Zhejiang University.
+Zhe was a professor and later the Dean of the School of Agricultural Sciences of Zhejiang University.